Baiawai/Bridge-Builder/README.md

 # Bridge Builder

-Bridge Builder is a tool for creating bridges in a 3D environment.
+Bridge Builder is a tool for creating bridges in a 3D environment within GTA5.
 This project allows for the creation of various types of bridges (topographic, flat, curved) while respecting the terrain's topography.
 It uses modules to load terrain data and create path points for bridge construction.
+The script utilizes the Stand Lua API, and GTA5's natives .

 ## Features